AaronJiang/loudbite/README.md

-This project is a copy from "beginning zend framework".
+This project aimed to build a Artist share websites.
+Codes mainly comes fromtge the book "beginning zend framework".
 For more information, please contact jianglong14@gmail.com